kubos/kubos/docs/tutorials/first-mission-app.rst

     else:
         print("Telemetry insert completed successfully")

-With some additional error handling, our final application looks like this:
+With some error handling, our final application looks like this:

 .. code-block:: python